Jh123x/Orbital/README.md

 - [ ] Create a database to keep track of the high scores
 - [ ] Make the player shoot bullets
 - [ ] Make the enemy sprites
-- [ ] Track collision between bullets and entities
+- [ ] Track collision between bullets and different entities
 - [ ] Find a way to scale difficulties
 - [ ] Added AI to play the game

 ### Optional Features
 - [x] Player able to play the game with his keyboard
+- [ ] Create a settings menu
 - [ ] View mode for the player to see the AI play the game
 - [ ] Endless mode where the player can shoot endless enemies
 - [ ] Compete mode where the player can compete with the AI in the game